 This programme created meaningful volunteering opportunities for CC Land’s employees and had a positive impact on the young people that took part, resulting in CC Land strengthening their relationship with their local community and with young people growing up in London.

 “By working with Young Citizens we have been able to engage with young people in economically-deprived areas of London, and help them understand how working life in the City of London has changed and the opportunities that exist for all.
 The classroom lessons involved learning about the rich history of the Leadenhall area, and we were delighted to welcome a class of 30 to The Leadenhall Building so they can see first-hand what a modern working environment in a global financial hub is like.
 We hope this has helped them understand a bit more about London’s skyline and give them confidence as they embark on their own careers.”

 “The students had a fantastic experience.
 The resources given prior to the trip provided students with excellent subject knowledge of the Leadenhall area.
 Additionally, when the students were given the chance to visit the building it really helped to bring the History to ‘life’.
 The students thoroughly enjoyed their visit as they were able to have experiences which were very memorable and useful such as meeting various employees of the building and going on the fastest elevator in Europe!
 All in all, working with Young Citizens and CC Land was a pleasure and something that we would hope to continue to do in the future.”

 Mr Azhar, Humanities Teacher, Edmonton County School

-If you are interested in creating and running your own Bespoke Project, please contact our Head of Partnerships & Engagement, Edward Butler.
+If you are interested in creating and running your own Bespoke Project, please contact our Partnerships Manager, Kirsty Robertson.